 - Symptoms include pain on the outside of your foot, specifically over the prominent bony part on the outside of the forefoot.

-Symptoms include pain over the prominent bony part on the outside of the foot.
-The pain will most likely have come on suddenly after a twisted ankle or sudden forceful movement of the ankle.
+- Pain will most likely come on suddenly after a twisted ankle, or sudden forced movement of the ankle.

 Treatment of peroneus brevis tendon rupture

 What can the athlete do?

 Ice – apply ice or cold therapy as soon as possible after injury.
 Ice can be applied for 10 minutes every hour and reduce the frequency as required, although a minimum of 3 times a day is often recommended.
 This will reduce pain and inflammation and help limit swelling, which may delay the healing process.

 Ice should not be applied directly to the skin but in a wet tea towel, or use a commercially available hot and cold pack.